barryclark/jekyll-now/_posts/2016-5-28-new-website.md

 - A simple way to publish content (a blog!), and Jekyll Now offers just that.
 - Decoupled theming system that allows me to change the website design without affecting the content
-- Simple hosting, since I dont need much space, database or dynamic content I didnt want to deal with web hosting services and the monthly cost.
+- Simple hosting, since I dont need much space, database or dynamic content I didn't want to deal with web hosting services and the monthly cost.

 **Whats next**